 Why the “Made in the EU” label can be misleading

 Speaking of product origin, it is much easier to determine where, e.g. a tomato comes from, than to determine the origin of a piece of clothing.
-The complicating factor is that clothes consist of different elements and often also accessories, and may therefore undergo several manufacturing stages across several countries and even continents.
-A label of origin, such as “Made in EU” does not always tell the whole story about where your clothes come from.
+The complicating factor is that clothes consist of different elements and often also accessories.
+Thus, they may therefore undergo several manufacturing stages across several countries and even continents.
+A label of origin, such as “Made in the EU” does not always tell the whole story about where your clothes come from.

 First, let us introduce you to the technical part.
 It’s short, so hang in there.

 The EU commission differentiates between two scenarios when it comes to rules of origin; There are so called “wholly obtained” products, and products that have undergone a “last substantial transformation”.

 If all parts of a piece of clothing are made in one country alone – which is quite rare – it is classified as a “wholly obtained” product.
 In this case, the manufacturer can freely choose whether to give it a national label – e.g. ‘Made in Germany’ – or a ‘Made in the EU’ label.

 If a piece of clothing was produced and/or put together in two or more EU countries, it can carry a ‘Made in the EU’ label.

 However, certain rules apply once the manufacturing involves a non-EU country.
 The item can carry a “Made in EU” label if the product’s last substantial transformation took place in an EU country.
 A ‘substantial transformation’ must result in a new product or represent an important stage of the manufacturing process.
 This could be sewing the piece of clothing together.
 A smaller detail, like sewing on buttons or adding shoelaces, does not qualify as ‘substantial’.

 While criteria for ‘substantial transformation’ exist, it can still be vague.
 This can create problems.